-A. As our opening brief explained, Congress enacted the 340B Program to ensure that "covered entities, dominantly, local facilities that provide medical care for the poor," are able to obtain and dispense covered drugs at a statutory discount.
+A. As our principal and answering brief in these consolidated cases explained (Defendants' Principal Brief), Congress enacted the 340B Program to ensure that "covered entities, dominantly, local facilities that provide medical care for the poor," are able to obtain and dispense covered drugs at a statutory discount.
 Astra USA, Inc. v.
 Santa Clara County, 563 U.S. 110, 115 (2011).
 The Program works because the statute requires "manufacturers participating in Medicaid" and Medicare Part B to "offer discounted drugs to covered entities," id., which include certain hospitals that "perform valuable services for low-income and rural communities but have to rely on limited federal funding for support," American Hospital Association v.
 Becerra, 142 S. Ct.
 1896, 1905-06 (2022).